 Mexico can be as safe as the US, so take reasonable precautions and you’ll be fine.
 I’ve lived and traveled around Mexico for years and hitchhiked, walked alone at night, partied, drove cars and did everything I would have elsewhere and I was completely fine.

-When to Go
+When to Go to Mexico

 There’s really no bad time to go to Mexico.
-The weather is usually mild all year round, but considering that Mexico is a very big country the climate will vary.
+The weather is usually mild all year round, but considering that Mexico is a big country the climate will vary.

 For Mexico City and northern territories: My favorite time to go is after Easter until mid-October.
 While there’s a rainy season, the weather tends to be unpredictable and usually doesn’t rain that much.